tpeterka/mpas-o-workflow/README.md

 -----

-## Setting up a test case to execute
+## Setting up a test case for MPAS-Ocean to execute

 Compass is an E3SM system for generating and running test cases for MPAS-Ocean, and relies on conda environments.
 If you don't have conda, install miniconda [here](https://docs.conda.io/en/latest/miniconda.html) as follows.